-The results of the Group for the year ended 31 December 2020 are set out in the consolidated income statement on page 50 in this annual report.
-During the year, an interim dividend of 6.0 HK cents per Share, amounting to a total of approximately HK\$405.1 million, was paid to Shareholders in cash on 16 September 2020.
+The results of the Group for the year ended 31 December 2021 are set forth in the consolidated income statement on page 52 in this annual report.
+During the year, an interim dividend of 7.4 HK cents per share (the "Share") of the Company, amounting to a total of approximately HK\$526.1 million, was paid to Shareholders in cash on 8 September 2021.

-The Board proposes the payment of a final dividend of 8.5 HK cents per Share to Shareholders whose names appear on the register of members of the Company at the close of business on Monday, 7 June 2021.
-Subject to approval by Shareholders at the forthcoming Annual General Meeting, the final dividend will be paid on or about Wednesday, 23 June 2021.
+The Board proposes the payment of a final dividend of 10.0 HK cents per Share to Shareholders whose names appear on the register of members of the Company on Monday, 13 June 2022.
+Subject to approval by the Shareholders at the forthcoming Annual General Meeting, the final dividend will be paid on or about Wednesday, 6 July 2022.

-The register of members of the Company will be closed for the purpose of determining the entitlements to attend and vote at the Annual General Meeting from Tuesday, 25 May 2021 to Friday, 28 May 2021, both days inclusive, during which period, no transfer of Shares will be registered.
-In order to determine the entitlement to attend and vote at the Annual General Meeting, all share certificates with completed transfer forms either overleaf or separately, must be lodged with the Company's branch share registrars and transfer office in Hong Kong, Computershare Hong Kong Investor Services Limited, at Shops 1712-1716, 17th Floor, Hopewell Centre, 183 Queen's Road East, Wanchai, Hong Kong, no later than 4:30 p.m. on Monday, 24 May 2021.
+The register of members of the Company will be closed from Monday, 30 May 2022 to Thursday, 2 June 2022 (both days inclusive), during which period no transfer of the Shares will be effected.
+In order to determine the entitlement to attend and vote at the Annual General Meeting, all share transfer documents accompanied by the relevant share certificates must be lodged with the Company's branch share registrar in Hong Kong, Computershare Hong Kong Investor Services Limited, at Shops 1712-1716, 17th Floor, Hopewell Centre, 183 Queen's Road East, Wanchai, Hong Kong for registration not later than 4:30 p.m. on Friday, 27 May 2022.

-The register of members of the Company will be closed from Thursday, 3 June 2021 to Monday, 7 June 2021, both days inclusive, during such period no transfer of the Shares will be registered in order to determine the entitlement to receive the proposed final dividend.
-All transfer of the Shares accompanied by the relevant share certificates must be lodged with the Company's branch share registrars and transfer office in Hong Kong, Computershare Hong Kong Investor Services Limited, at Shops 1712-1716, 17th Floor, Hopewell Centre, 183 Queen's Road East, Wanchai, Hong Kong, no later than 4:30 p.m. on Wednesday, 2 June 2021 for such purpose.
+The register of members of the Company will be closed from Thursday, 9 June 2022 to Monday, 13 June 2022 (both days inclusive), during which period no transfer of the Shares will be effected.
+In order to qualify for the final dividend, all share transfer documents accompanied by the relevant share certificates must be lodged with the Company's branch share registrar in Hong Kong, Computershare Hong Kong Investor Services Limited, at Shops 1712-1716, 17th Floor, Hopewell Centre, 183 Queen's Road East, Wanchai, Hong Kong, for registration by 4:30 p.m. on Wednesday, 8 June 2022.